naoshibaikyu/superbuddn/test.md

 Kayorei: Crags. *[spots Naoshi]* Oh, I was just checking to see if anyone had anything for us to do.

-Crew Joe: She has been repeatedly asking the same question to the computer roughly every fifteen seconds for the past ten minutes.
+CrewJoe: She has been repeatedly asking the same question to the computer roughly every fifteen seconds for the past ten minutes.

 Naoshi Annoyed: ...
 You really are bored, aren't you?